VENUS OPTICS LAOWA 12MM F/2.8 ZERO-D IN-DEPTH REVIEW

 THE NOVOFLEX SL/EOS ADAPTER

-As I mentioned at the beginning of this article, since I already had the Novoflex SL/EOS adapter I decided to buy the Laowa 12mm f/2.8 Zero-D in Canon EOS mount.
+As I mentioned at the beginning of this article, since I already had the Novoflex SL/EOS adapter I decided to buy the lens in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review in Canon EOS mount.

 The Novoflex SL/EOS adapter is an “intelligent” one, meaning that it would allow the use of autofocus and electronically controlled diaphragm on lenses in Canon EOS mount.
 Sadly, mounting the Laowa 12mm f/2.8 Zero-D on the Leica SL via the Novoflex adapter, all you’ll see is a black screen without any image either in the EFV or on the back LCD.
 Strangely enough, you still can take a photograph, and the photo you’ll take will be recorded by the camera normally.
 This is a well-known bug of this adapter paired with some lenses, and I am sorry to report that the Laowa 12mm f/2.8 Zero-D is one of these.